alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v2/real-time/_index.md

 Once a connection is established and you have successfully authenticated yourself you can subscribe to trades, quotes and minute bars for a particular symbol or multiple symbols.

+{{% notice info %}}
+Alpaca Data API v2 is currently in public beta.
+Please keep in mind that the public beta version may be less stable. {{% /notice %}}

 ## Subscription plans
 **Basic plan:**